 Use a single namespace if possible so that name conflicts will not occur in JSON.

-Do not define global elements in XML schemas as this will require namespace.qualification of elements in instance documents.
+Do not define global elements in XML schemas as this will require namespace qualification of elements in instance documents.

-An element name should not be used twice in a sequence; however, an element can be repeatable.
+An element name should not be used twice in a sequence.
+However, an element can be repeatable.

 JSON Generation and Translation Rules